ISG-Siegen/lenskit-auto/README.md

 based on data rows or user data.
 For the rating prediction example we are splitting the data based on the data rows.
 The Top-N ranking predicion example showcases the data-split based on user data.

+Note that we need to call a different `predict()` function on the model now, since this model is an ensemble of multiple models.

 ```python
 from lenskit.metrics import RMSE, RunAnalysis
 from lenskit.splitting import sample_records